PeterBroom/netlify-blog-demo/pages/about.md

 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
-metaKeywords: some, keywords, like, yes, yomo
+metaKeywords: some, keywords, like, yes, yomo, health and safety
 eleventyNavigation:
   key: About
   order: 1